joshgerdes/jekyll-uno/_drafts/azure-vm-application-deployment.md

  3. **Find and click on** your **Azure Compute Gallery** you created earlier
  4. On the overview pane, select **+ Add**
  5. Click on +**VM application definition**
- 6. Your subscription and resource group should be automatically selected to the location of the Compute Gallery, type in the **name of** your **Application**
+ 6. Your subscription and resource group should be automatically selected to the location of the Compute Gallery, type in the **name of** your **application**
  7. Select your **region**
  8. Select the **OS type** - in my case, I select **Windows**
  9. ![](/uploads/create-a-vm-application-definition-microsoft-azure.png)